State Transitions

 When a delegator delegates new tokens to the validator, they receive a number of shares proportional to their contribution.

-The total number of tokens is now T + T_j
+The total number of tokens is now T + T_j, and the total number of shares is S + S_j.

-s proportion of the shares is the same as their proportion of the total tokens contributed: (S + S_j) / S = (T + T_j) / T
+js proportion of the shares is the same as their proportion of the total tokens contributed: (S + S_j) / S = (T + T_j) / T.